ArchiveBox/ArchiveBox/README.md

 ---

-Save an archived copy of all websites you bookmark (the actual *content* of each site, not just the list of bookmarks).
+Save an archived copy of the websites you visit (the actual *content* of each site, not just the list of links).

 Can import links from: